Davis Square

 Davis Square is today a vibrant commercial, retail, nightlife and dining district.
 Businesses in Davis range from stores to restaurants to even a martial arts school.
 Davis fell into decline after World War II.
-After the Red Line was extended to Davis in the mid-1980s, however, the area began to experience a prolonged renaissance.
+After the Red Line was extended to Davis in 1984, however, the area began to experience a prolonged renaissance.

 History

 Davis Square was officially designated as a square by the City of Somerville in 1883.
 It was named for Person Davis (1819-1894), a grain dealer who moved to the area in 1850 and built his estate near the intersection of Elm, Grove and Morrison Streets.
 Davis was both a Somerville selectman and alderman.
 During the 1860s and 1870s, roads were improved and rail connections strengthened, which allowed West Somerville to urbanize.